unkn0wn-root/terraster/README.md

 > [!WARNING]
 This project is currently in its early development stages.
 While the core functionality is in place and working as intended, further improvements and features are actively being developed.
 Expect updates as the project evolves.

 A high-performance, feature-rich Layer 7 (L7) load balancer with a robust and user-friendly admin API.

+- Support for multiple load balancing methods
+- TLS termination on Load Balancer
+- API for monitoring and administration
+- Dynamic configuration via API
+- Multiple hosts on the same port
+- HTTP compression

 ## Features